 - Poor Shor-Term Memory

 Partners of ADHD spouses who feel completely duped – with claims that the other partner was completely different during courtship (with no obvious anger management issues) and then “a switch was turned off” – may be an indication of what is called “hyperfocus courtship.”
+These worksheets can help.

 “Quick to anger” episodes in adults are, again, not diagnostic in themselves.
 But they may indicate that investigating whether ADHD might exist in the quick-to-explode person.
 This type of anger is physiologically based – a quick, emotionally angry response that seems out of proportion to what most might expect.
 Some research suggests that those with ADHD experience greater “emotionality” than those without – in other words they respond more quickly and more dramatically to events than those without ADHD.
 This may have to do with poor impulse control. or, what Dr. Ned Hallowell would call “bad brakes.”
 Their anger gets expressed before they have a chance to consider its utility.